Dbaljeet/Backend-GiphyAll/README.md

 * bcryptjs
 * mongoose

-Test with Jest and Supertest
+Test with Jest and SuperTest

 ---